 In the United States, driving is an essential freedom, not just a practical activity.
 Many people even feel like their cars are an extension of their homes, a space where they have a certain amount of privacy and amenities that make daily like a little more pleasant.
 What would you do, then, if you were suddenly told that you weren’t allowed to drive?
-If you’re arrested and convicted on DUI charges, that’s exactly what could happen.
+If you’re arrested for DUI in LA we will tell what to do.

 There Will Be Jail Time

-Driving while intoxicated is one of the leading causes of motor vehicle accidents, and our legal system takes it seriously.
+According to a criminal law attorney, driving while intoxicated is one of the leading causes of motor vehicle accidents, and our legal system takes it seriously.
 That’s why, if you’re pulled over for driving under the influence, there will absolutely be some jail time.
 This isn’t the sort of offense you’re just ticketed for – the arresting officer has a responsibility to remove you from the situation, and will hold you in jail at least until you sober up.
-After that, depending on the circumstances, you may be released on your own recognizance or on bail.
+After that, depending on the circumstances, you may be released on your own recognizance or on bail perhaps with the help of a licensed bail bonds agent or a bondsman.

 Your License Will Be Suspended

-A private lawyer may not be able to protect you from all loss of privileges – because of blood alcohol testing and other tools, the evidence for a DUI is straightforward – but they can minimize the consequences.
+A private dui lawyer may be able to protect you and can minimize the consequences.
 For a first offense, that may be as little as a 90-day license suspension.
-If you live for the road, 90 days may feel like a lifetime, but it’s a small price to pay if you’ve put others at risk by driving while intoxicated.
+If you live for the road, 90 days may feel like a lifetime, but it’s a small price to pay if you’ve put others at risk by driving while intoxicated (dwi).